Employees and Independent Contractors are as different as apples and oranges.

 Assembly Bill 5 codifies the ABC Test adopted in Dynamex for most California workers currently classified as independent contractors.
 The ABC Test states that a hiring party “employs” a person unless it can prove each of the following:

 A. The hired person is free from the control and direction of the hiring entity in connection with the performance of the work, both under the contract for the performance of the work and in fact.

 B. The hired person performs work that is outside the usual course of the hiring entity’s business.

 C. The hired person is customarily engaged in an independently established trade, occupation, or business of the same nature as that involved in the work performed.

-The Existing Borello Test Will Still Apply to a Substantial Number of Workers in California
+The Borello Test Still Applies to a Substantial Number of Workers in California

 Are You Excluded from the New Definition of “To Employ”?